phpactor/phpactor/doc/adr/0001-package-structure-macro-packages.md

 Consequences
 ------------

-This should significantly reduce the maintainance overhead as all packages that change together are packaged together.
+This should significantly reduce the maintenance overhead as all packages that change together are packaged together.

 Semantic versioning will not be as accurate as before - changes in the